San Marcos salamander

 The San Marcos salamander (Eurycea nana) is a small species of aquatic, lungless salamander native to the United States, endemic to Spring Lake and a small region of the headwaters of the San Marcos River near Aquarena Springs, in Hays County, Texas.
-It is one to two inches long, with a slender body and external gills, and is a reddish-brown in color.
+It is one to two inches long, with a slender body and external gills, and is reddish-brown in color.